-In Wavefront charts, point buckets represent data that has been summarized over a certain length of time.
+In VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront) charts, point buckets represent data that has been summarized over a certain length of time.

 Both the Summarize By chart option and the align() function group points into buckets and allow you to specify how those points are aggregated (e.g., averaged, counted, summed, etc.).
 The align() function allows you to specify the desired bucket size.
 By default, the summarization method that aggregation functions use is based on the bucket size of the chart resolution.